MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/trial-playbook-defender-business.md

 #### Setup wizard flow: what to expect

 > [!TIP]
 > **Using the setup wizard is optional.** (See [What happens if I don't use the wizard?](mdb-use-wizard.md#what-happens-if-i-dont-use-the-wizard)).
 If you choose not to use the wizard, or if the wizard is closed before your setup process is complete, you can complete the setup and configuration process on your own.
-See [Step 4](#step-4-set-up-and-configure-defender-for-business).
+See [Step 4: Set up and configure Defender for Business](#step-4-set-up-and-configure-defender-for-business).

 1. **[Assign user permissions](mdb-roles-permissions.md#view-or-edit-role-assignments)**.
 Grant your security team access to the Microsoft 365 Defender portal.